boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters-on-other-data-source.md

 # Uses of Dashboard Parameter on other data source

-Users can use the parameter from the cross data source using the following syntax.
+Users can utilize the parameter from the cross data source by using the following syntax.

 Syntax: `@{{:DatasourceName.ParameterName}}`